 Two of our top museums offer adult friendly evenings where you can explore their exhibits and mingle with like-minded people.
 The two museums are the California Academy of Sciences and the Exploratorium.

 In addition to learning about the focused nightly topic, you can also visit this museum's exhibits and enjoy a cocktail or two.
-This San Francisco nightlife event is popular, so I recommend buying your tickets in advance so you don't have to wait in line.
-This is a 21+ event.
+This San Francisco nightlife event is popular and is 21+.

 Bars and nightclubs are also popular San Francisco nightlife ideas.
 You will find historic spots to grab a drink as well as romantic wine bars for a night out on the town with your sweetie.

-Top Bars: To help you find some of our best bars, I've pulled together a list of my favorites.
+To help you find some of our best bars, I've pulled together a list of my favorites.
 On this list are some historic spots in our top districts as well as a few gems the locals love.
-Check out my full list here.

 One of my favorite times to visit Alcatraz is at night.
 Their evening tour starts in the late afternoon and allows you to spend some time exploring with fewer people on the island.